antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 ```

 You have to configure everything almost the same way as you have already done previously with the producer.
-`AddExchange` method configures an exchange both for production and consumption. but in case you do not want to produce messages to that queue you can alternative method `AddConsumptionExchange` instead.
+`AddExchange` method configures an exchange both for production and consumption, but in case you do not want to produce messages to that queue you can use an alternative method `AddConsumptionExchange` instead.
 For more detailed information about difference in exchange declarations you may want to see the [documentation](./docs/exchange-configuration.md).
 The other important part is adding custom message handlers by implementing the `IMessageHandler` interface and calling `AddMessageHandlerSingleton<T>` or `AddMessageHandlerTransient<T>` methods. `IMessageHandler` is a simple subscriber, which receives messages from a queue by selected routing key.
-You are allowed to set multiple message handlers for one routing key (e.g. one is writing it in a database, and the other does the business logic).
+You are allowed to set multiple message handlers for one routing key (e.g. one is writing it in a database, and the other does something with business logic).

 You can also use **pattern matching** while adding message handlers where `*` (star) can substitute for exactly one word and `#` (hash) can substitute for zero or more words.
 You are also allowed to specify the exact exchange which will be "listened" by the selected message handler with the given routing key (or a pattern).